mballard29/scripts/README.md

 Made to allow me get Udemy transcrips in an annotatable format.
 Parses HTML to create output pdf files to be printed or copied/moved to iCloud folder for annotation using iPad.
 (Example files in folders to understand input/output functioning of script.
 I'm trying to respect IP, so they are redacted to only show what is necessary)
 (*note: Udemy is not very developer friendly.
 Makes sense because the content hosted is paid/proprietary.
 The purpose of the script is to increase accessibility friendliness and studying flexibility.
 Specific issues mentioned in comments in script.)

+### find_drivers.py
+On a given drive with many folders with device drivers, find the paths of all `.inf` files.
+Create an `install_drivers.cmd` script to install the drivers from a Windows command prompt.